-The Board of Trustees, which meets on at least six occasions per year and each individual Committee at least three times per year, is responsible for the strategic direction of the Trust.
-The Board reviews progress towards educational objectives and results; approves major expenditure requests; sets the budget for the following year; sets the organisational staffing structure; agrees the performance objectives of the Headteacher with an external adviser, and reviews them regularly.
+The Board of Trustees, which met on five occasions throughout the year and each individual Committee at least three times per year, is responsible for the strategic direction of the Trust.
+The Board reviews progress towards educational objectives and results; approves major expenditure requests; sets the budget for the following year; sets the organisational staffing structure; agrees the performance objectives of the Executive Headteacher with an external adviser and reviews them regularly.

-The Headteacher is the designated Accounting Officer and has overall responsibility for the day to day financial management of the Trust.
+The Executive Headteacher is the designated Accounting Officer and has overall responsibility for the day to day financial management of the Trust.
 A system of financial controls is in place to manage this process.

-The Headteacher manages the Trust on a daily basis supported by a Senior Leadership Team (SLT).
-The SLT meets frequently to discuss emerging matters and to help to develop strategies for future development to be put to the Headteacher and the Board of Trustees as required for approval.
-Each member of the SLT has specific responsibilities to assist the Headteacher to manage certain aspects of the Trust.
+The Executive Headteacher manages the Trust on a daily basis supported by a Senior Leadership Team (SLT).
+The SLT meets frequently to discuss emerging matters and to help to develop strategies for future development to be put to the Executive Headteacher and the Board of Trustees as required for approval.
+Each member of the SLT has specific responsibilities to assist the Executive Headteacher to manage certain aspects of the Trust.